Mom Always Liked You Best!

-"Mom Always Liked You Best!" is the eighth comedy album by the Smothers Brothers (released August 17, 1965 on Mercury Records).
+"Mom Always Liked You Best!" is the eighth comedy album by the Smothers Brothers (released August 17, 1965, on Mercury Records).
 It reached number 39 on the Billboard Pop Albums chart.
-The album was recorded at The Troubadour, Los Angeles, California, The Golden Bear, Huntington Beach, California, and the Flamingo Hotel, Las Vegas, Nevada.
+The album was recorded at The Troubadour in Los Angeles, California, The Golden Bear in Huntington Beach, California, and the Flamingo Hotel in Las Vegas, Nevada.

 The cover photograph shows Dick surrounded by a dog, a wagon, a scooter and many other toys while Tom is sitting there with just his chicken, Frank, thereby justifying the title as a word balloon.
 The album is dedicated to the Smothers Brothers' producer David Carroll and the comments on the back were written by Jack Benny.